apache/spark/docs/streaming-programming-guide.md

 lost.
 This will affect the results of the stateful transformations.

 To avoid this loss of past received data, Spark 1.2 introduces an experimental feature of write ahead logs, that saves the received data to a fault-tolerant storage.
-With the write ahead logs enabled (as discussed earlier) and reliable receivers, there is zero data loss and exactly once semantics.
+With the [write ahead logs enabled](#deploying-applications) and reliable receivers, there is zero data loss and exactly-once semantics.

 The following table summarizes the semantics under failures.